trietngo/CS8764-GestureControl-Cpp/README.md

 # CS8674-GestureControl-Cpp
 An exploration and implementation of gesture control using C++ and OpenCV.
-Advised by Dr. Scott Valcourt of the Roux Institute at Northeastern University.
+Supervised by Dr. Scott Valcourt of the Roux Institute at Northeastern University.

 Fist and Hand Models acquired from Sandeep Sthapit: https://github.com/Sandeep-Sthapit/HandGestureDetection